 Some MP’s have criticised the proposed divorce laws as encouraging ‘divorce on demand’.

-Further details on the proposed new divorce laws can be found in our news article, written by associate solicitor, Chris Brown: New ‘no-fault’ divorce law to be introduced in England and Wales
+Further details on the new divorce laws can be found in our news article, written by Family Solicitor, Chris Brown, ‘No-fault divorce reform – Cutting the cost of divorce‘.

 When are the new UK divorce laws coming into force?

-If you would like to understand more about how the current – or upcoming – divorce laws may impact you, or if you require practical, helpful advice and support with regards to divorce, please do make an appointment with our family law experts at Hegarty Solicitors.
+If you would like to understand more about how the current – or upcoming – divorce laws may impact you, or if you require practical, helpful advice and support with regards to divorce, please contact us to make an appointment with our family law experts at Hegarty Solicitors.

 Make an Appointment